xypalmer/AccelerateJS/README.md

 Setup
 =====

-AccelerateJS runs on AngularJS, so make sure you [grab it link](https://angularjs.org) and hook it up to your site.
+AccelerateJS runs on AngularJS, so make sure you [grab it](https://angularjs.org) and hook it up to your site.